coatyio/coaty-js/docs/man/developer-guide.md

 * handle any response over time, or
 * process responses as defined by any other application-specific logic.

-In the latter case innovative scenarios beyond classic request-response can be realized.
-For example, a Query event responder could re-execute the database query and publish a Retrieve event with the new results every time the concerned storage area is updated.
-In this way inefficient database polling is replaced by an efficient push-based approach.
+Using this "open channel" communication, you can realize advanced interaction scenarios beyond classic request-response in a very simple way.
+For example, by introducing *live queries*, a Query event responder could monitor the database for changes and publish a Retrieve event with the latest query result every time the concerned data is updated.
+In this way, inefficient manual database polling is replaced by an efficient automatic push-based approach that helps your application feel quick and responsive.

+To give you another example, it may be desirable for some remote operation calls to have a progressive series of call results, e.g. to return partial data in chunks or progress status of long running operations, even simultaneously by different callees.

 Internally, events are emitted and received by the Communication Manager using a specific publish-subscribe messaging transport abstracted by *communication